-Two Cut Sunflowers, 1887 by Van Gogh
+Two Cut Sunflowers, 1887 by Vincent Van Gogh

 Van Gogh's continuing admiration for Japanese art became increasingly evident in his paintings, and in turn he admired the Impressionists for their absorption of Oriental influences.
 Drawing on his early experiences with the firm of art dealers Goupil et Cie, in March 1887 Van Gogh organized an exhibition of Japanese prints at the Cafe du Tambourin, and later turned to Japanese motifs for several of his paintings.
 By now his palette had become stridently colored and almost unrecognizable from the somber tones of his 'Dutch' period.